This excellent article from Alex Tarnava, inventor of our AlkaWay Hydrogen tablets give everything you need to know about his dissolvable H2 tablets.

 Reported Hydrogen Water Side Effects

-Since then, several other clinical trials have been published with no other reported adverse events.
-In total, nine potential adverse events have been recorded in a total of seven participants.
+Since then, several other clinical trials have been published with no reported adverse events.
+In total, 9 potential adverse events have been recorded in a total of 7 participants.

 Increased exhaled hydrogen has been linked to irritable bowel syndrome.1

-Lactose intolerance is actually the result of lactose passing to the small intestine, where it is consumed by bacteria, leading to excess hydrogen gas production.2 The extra gas then leads to discomfort, diarrhoea, and bloating.2
+Lactose intolerance is actually the result of lactose passing to the small intestine, where it is consumed by bacteria, leading to excess hydrogen gas production.2 The extra gas then may lead to discomfort, diarrhoea, and bloating.2

-Understanding the relationship between endogenous hydrogen gas production in individuals and the therapeutic effects of exogenous hydrogen gas consumption may be an important factor in determining responders and non-responders, which means that some people will benefit from an intervention where others will not.
+Understanding the relationship between endogenous hydrogen gas production in individuals and the therapeutic effects of exogenous hydrogen gas consumption is an important factor in determining responders and non-responders.
+Some people will benefit from an intervention where others will not.
 This is true for virtually every intervention that has been demonstrated to work.
-This is a potential paradox, as hydrogen therapy has demonstrated beneficial results in various models of inflammatory bowel disease3, 4 and ulcerative colitis,5 and increasing endogenous production of molecular hydrogen via drugs such as acarbose have also shown to be effective in preclinical models of ulcerative colitis.6
+It’s a potential paradox, as hydrogen therapy has demonstrated beneficial results in various models of inflammatory bowel disease3, 4 and ulcerative colitis,5 and increasing endogenous production of molecular hydrogen via drugs such as acarbose have also shown to be effective in preclinical models of ulcerative colitis.6

 Hypoglycemia

-In a single reported case in a diabetic patient, hydrogen water consumption led to hypoglycemia, which is low blood sugar.
+In just one reported case in a diabetic patient, hydrogen water consumption led to hypoglycemia, AKA low blood sugar.

 This was resolved in the patient by lowering their insulin levels, which is an objective benefit and not a side effect.
 This is not surprising, as hydrogen therapy has been shown in early clinical research to lower insulin in overweight participants.7

-Another single report cited potential heartburn in the same trial that saw four of the five gastrointestinal-related issues.
+Just one report cited potential heartburn in that same trial that saw four of the five gastrointestinal-related issues.
 This one is very unlikely to be related to hydrogen gas, as hydrogen water has been shown to improve the outcomes of gastroesophageal reflux disease (GERD) in a placebo-controlled trial involving 84 participants for 3 months,8 with heartburn being a significant symptom of GERD.
 Moreover, no adverse events were reported and there were significant improvements.
-Additionally, if the magnesium data in the open-label metabolic syndrome study was incorrect, it further decreases the likelihood that the hydrogen water intervention led to heartburn, as magnesium is a treatment for heartburn.

 Headache

-Furthermore, in discussing protocols for our collaborative group project that is underway, he suspects that hydrogen therapy could either be beneficial or deleterious to some cancer models since H2 has beneficial effects on metabolism.
-After discussing with him some data recorded but not yet published in Asia, I got the impression that high-dose hydrogen therapy may see an improvement in decreasing cancer progression, whereas low-dose hydrogen therapy may actually speed up progression.
+Furthermore, in discussing protocols foracollaborative group project that is underway, Tyler suspects that hydrogen therapy could either be beneficial or deleterious to some cancer models since H2 has beneficial effects on metabolism.

 Safety of Molecular Hydrogen